China–European Union relations

-China–European Union relations are the bilateral relations between the European Union (EU) and the People's Republic of China (PRC or China), established in 1975 between China and the European Community, which later became the EU.
-The EU is China's largest trading partner, and China is the EU's largest trade partner.
+In 1975, the People's Republic of China established bilateral relations with the European Community, which later became the European Union.
+China is the EU's second largest trade partner after the United States, and the EU is China's second largest trading partner after ASEAN.

 Since March 2019, the European Union has referred to China as "a cooperation partner…, a negotiating partner…, an economic competitor…, and a systemic rival".
 The EU has put an arms embargo and numerous anti-dumping measures against the PRC in place.
 The EU has become increasingly critical of the PRC for its support of Russia in its invasion of Ukraine.

 Framework initiatives

 Relations are governed by the 1985 EU-China Trade and Cooperation Agreement.
 Since 2007, negotiations have been underway to upgrade this to a new European Union Association Agreement and there are already 24 sectoral dialogues and agreements from environmental protection to education.

 The EU-China 2020 Strategic Agenda for Cooperation, adopted in 2013, calls for cooperation in the areas of "peace, prosperity, sustainable development and people-to-people exchanges."
 In the document, the EU reaffirmed its respect for China's sovereignty and territorial integrity, while the PRC reaffirmed its support to EU integration.
 In 2016, the EU adopted the "Joint Communication on elements for a new EU strategy on China" as its strategy on China.
 An annual EU–China Summit is held each year to discuss political and economic relations as well as global and regional issues.